-As a woman who loves to have her nails looking so fresh and so clean throughout the week, I often reach deep into my pockets and shell out the extra cash for a gel manicure.
-What appeals to me the most is that I can't mess up a gel manicure for a good two weeks.
+As a woman who loves to have her nails looking fresh and clean throughout the week, I often reach deep into my pockets and shell out the extra cash for a gel manicure.
+What appeals to me the most is that I can't mess up a gels for a good two weeks.
 Normal polish chips, cracks, and peels within the first few hours that I leave the salon, unless I try really hard not to use my hands until the polish is fully dry.

-But over the past few years of opting in for a gel mani so that I didn't have to run back to the salon for a polish change or a fresh manicure once a week, I've heard comments from friends and read articles about how gel is bad for your nails and your skin.
+But over the past few years of opting in this nail look so that I didn't have to run back to the salon for a polish change or a fresh manicure once a week, I've heard comments from friends and read articles about how gel is bad for your nails and your skin.
 Finally, deciding to dig into the research, I chatted with a handful of beauty and skincare experts to find out what really happens to your hands and nails when you decide to get gel at the salon.

-While I initially thought the only good thing about getting a gel mani was that it was long-lasting, there could be another reason to consider that type of polish over the standard kind: it can actually give your nails a health boost.
+While I initially thought the only good thing about getting a gel manicure was that it was long-lasting, there could be another reason to consider that type of polish over the standard kind: it can actually give your nails a health boost.

 Dasha Minina, CEO and founder of Maxus Nail, says that the gel coating on top of the nail provides a benefit that people might not know about.
-"The gel coating on top of the nail serves as a barrier from excess water absorption," says Minina.
+"The gel coating on top of the nail serves as a barrier from excess water absorption," she said.
 "Nails are extremely porous by nature and absorb water like a sponge.
 The more water, the softer the nail, and the more likely it is to peel and break."

 Now, for the bad news.